lingasc/icebreaker-generator-thanks/README.md

 ## Limitations

-While this icebreaker generator might be more convenient than generative AI or googling icebreakers, the results you get might be on par.
-That is, not every icebreaker this generates will be gold.
+While this icebreaker generator might be more convenient than generative AI or google, the results you get might be on par.
+That is, not every icebreaker this generates will be gold just like what you'd get from genAI or Google.

 The French translations might be better than the Japanese.
 While I was able to write and proofread in French, using even common syntax and phrasing in my code comments that French software engineers commonly use, I used an online translator to get the Japanese translations and cannot guarantee the same level of acuity there.